emmyclau/exercise/README.md

 The ```news.csv``` is a dataset of newsgroup postings on a variety of topics.
 Your task is to distinguish the posts between the topics based on the text of the posts.

+Please provide the model source code and brief comment of the source code.

 ## 3. Text Analysis (Bonus)